mesosphere/marathon/docs/docs/application-basics.md

   <img src="{{ site.baseurl }}/img/marathon-basic-0.png" width="800" height="612" alt="Marathon deployment example: simple bash command">
 </p>

 When you define and launch an application, Marathon hands over execution to Mesos.
 Mesos creates a sandbox directory for each task.
-The sanbox directory is a directory on each agent node that acts as an execution environment and contains relevant log files.
-The `stderr` and `stdout` streams are also written to the sanbox directory.
+The sandbox directory is a directory on each agent node that acts as an execution environment and contains relevant log files.
+The `stderr` and `stdout` streams are also written to the sandbox directory.

 ## Using Resources in Applications